ChaoHuang2018/POLAR_Tool/README.md

 ## Tight Bounds for Bernstein Polynomial Approximation of ReLU
 The following special treatment for Bernstein polynomial (BP) interpolation on ReLU units was also implemented in the submission to the AINNCS category in ARCH-COMP 2022.

-Thanks to the characteristic of the ReLU activation function, we can directly obtain tight bounds for the BP interpolation as shown in the following [figure](/tests/bp_relu.png).
+Thanks to the characteristic of the ReLU activation function, we can directly obtain tight bounds for the BP interpolation as shown in the following [figure](/tests/bp_relu.png) where the dashes lines represent upper and lower bounds of the BP approximation.
 <p align="center">
   <img src="/tests/bp_relu.png" />
 </p>